eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow.md

 Click login with the default scope setting and you will be redirected to the identity provider where you can login.
-If you followed the [Setting up KeyCloak](setting-up-keycloak.md) guide, use the username and password you specified for one of the test user.
+If you followed the [Setting up KeyCloak](setting-up-keycloak.md) guide, use the username and password you specified for one of the test users.
 Also, the KeyCloak guide enabled consent-request, i.e. you will be presented with a consent screen: